google/framework-for-osdu/osdu-r2/os-file/README.md

 Upon request from an ODES R2 service:

 1. Get the `FileID` value from the incoming request.
-2. Query the Registry service by `FileID` to get the file record from the database.
+2. Query the database with `FileID` to get the file record.
 3. Return the `Location` and `Driver` from the record to the calling service.

-### Files list delivery
+### File list delivery

-The file location delivery workflow is defined for the `/getFilesList` API.
+The file location delivery workflow is defined for the `/getFileList` API.

 ## Database interactions